Skip to content

 ls services/

-You should now ONLY see service-4 and service-12.
-The other 18 service directories remain hidden from your local disk, fulfilling the prediction that sparse checkout isolates your view to exactly the cones you defined, saving space and index time.
+You should now see only service-4 and service-12.
+The other service directories remain hidden from your local disk, which confirms that your sparse definition is doing useful work.
+If additional services appear, inspect your sparse checkout list before assuming Git ignored the command.

 Task 5: Configure LFS tracking